KTIX

-KTIX (1240 AM, "103.1 The Outlaw") is a radio station licensed to serve Pendleton, Oregon, United States.
+KTIX (1240 AM, "The Ticket") is a radio station licensed to serve Pendleton, Oregon, United States.
 The station, which began broadcasting as KWRC in May 1941, is currently owned by Randolph and Debra McKone's Elkhorn Media Group and the broadcast license is held by EMG2, LLC.

 Programming

 KTIX previously broadcast a 24-hour sports radio format as an affiliate of ESPN Radio from October 2002 through at least early 2018.
 The station has since switched affiliation to Fox Sports Radio.
 In addition to its usual sports talk programming, KTIX broadcasts Major League Baseball games as an affiliate of the Seattle Mariners Radio Network, National Basketball Association games as a member of the Portland Trail Blazers radio network, National Football League games as a member of the Seattle Seahawks radio network, and Oregon Ducks football as a member of the Oregon Sports Network.
 KTIX also airs high school football games and other select sporting events featuring the Pendleton High School Buckaroos.